Skip to Content

 Risks of Atlanta Pedestrian Crashes for Children

-News Medical reported on the research conducted to determine the behaviors on the part of child pedestrians that promotes accidents.
+News Medical reported on the research conducted to determine the behaviors on the part of child pedestrians that promote accidents.
 The study included groups of children between the ages of seven and nine; between the ages of nine and 10; and between the ages of 10 and 13.
 Experienced adult pedestrians were also included as a control group.
 The researchers simulated typical streets and used eye-tracking devices to determine how both the children and the adults determined when it was safe to cross the road.

 Younger children under the age of 10 had the greatest difficulty in making an accurate assessment regarding whether crossing the road was safe or not.
 Younger children were also least able to recognize hazards which could affect safe crossing, such as a curve in the road that restricted their view of oncoming traffic or a parked vehicle that blocked visibility and made it difficult to see if safe crossing was possible.